BlenderCharacters/3_Cube_Dude/README.md

 + Edge Slide
 + Aligning with other mesh data, Snapping

+### 7 The Mirror Modifier
++ Making everything separate and joining at the end works
++ Using the mirror modifier
++ Understanding reflection axes
++ Using clipping and merge options
++ Common mirror modifier pitfalls

 ### 99 New Ideas Below
 //// Lecture Plan////
-The Mirror Modifier
-+ Making everything separate and joining at the end works

 Keep Your Models Simple